tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

 empty, adds an `_entry_function` attribute referring to the entry function.
 It also adds a `_from_xla_call_module: true` attribute to each lifted StableHLO function.
+### `-tf-xla-call-module-serialization`: Serializes StableHLO functions from top-level module into `tf.XlaCallModule`'s `module` attribute
+This pass collects StableHLO functions referenced from `tf.XlaCallModule`'s `_entry_function` attribute into a module, serializes the module into MLIR bytecode, and embed the bytecode to `tf.XlaCallModule`'s `module` attribute.

+After serialization, this pass removes the `_entry_function` attribute from `tf.XlaCallModule`, and removes all the serialized stablehlo functions from the top-level module.
 ### `-tfe-legalize-tfg`: Legalize from TFG to the TFE dialect